tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 ## A Possibility
-I came across an article [Identifying Candlestick Patterns using Deep Learning](https://towardsdatascience.com/identifying-candlestick-patterns-using-deep-learning-b7d706726874), which attempts to train a DL model to "become a chart reader".
+I came across an article [Identifying Candlestick Patterns using Deep Learning](https://towardsdatascience.com/identifying-candlestick-patterns-using-deep-learning-b7d706726874), which attempts to train a DL model to "become a chart reader", effectively.
+The aproach:

+- took one of the top deep-learning vision models as a basis
+- produced images of candlestick charts, incrementing a rolling window across time
+- retrained the outer layers to learn a new objective (__transfer learning__)
+- attempted to predict a fixed period forward return

 The use of __transfer learning__, that of taking a trained vision model, stripping off the final layers and retraining a new set of final layers, was interesting.
-The approach was to generate an image of 20 bars (and associated volume) and train one of the existing successful vision models to recognize patterns, predicting next period return.

 However, I had the following reservations regarding the approach: